j-ar7/spotify-song-popularity-prediction/README.md

 ## Dataset
 The dataset was sourced from Kaggle and includes two main files: `tracks.csv` and `artists.csv`, containing detailed audio features and artist metrics.

-*(Note: Due to file size, the data is not included in this repository but can be downloaded from [link to Kaggle dataset]).*
+*(Note: Due to file size, the data is not included in this repository but can be downloaded from [here](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks)).*

 ---
 ## Installation & Setup